surdu/surdu.me/_content/posts/2019-07-28-digital-ocean-ddns.md

 done
 ```

-As for what the script actually does:
+As for what the script does:

 ```bash
 IP=$(curl -s http://checkip.amazonaws.com/)